ybruce61414/LeetCode/union-find/README.md

 A data structure that can keep track of a set of elements partitioned into a number of disjoint (non-overlapping) subsets.
 ####  How are these represented?
-Using an array which stores the parent od each element.
+Using an array which stores the parent of each element.

 <hr style="border:1px solid gray">